dat-ng/realtime-chat-app-client/README.md

 # realtime-chat-app-client
-This repo contains the source for the React Frontend for the following course on Building Realtime Web Apps with Reactjs, Golang &amp; RethinkDB
+This repo contains the source for the React Frontend for building Realtime Web Apps with Reactjs, Golang &amp; RethinkDB